ethyca/fides/docs/fides/docs/deployment.md

 ## Step 1: Setup Hosted Database

-Fidesctl's database requirements are quite modest; any hosted Postgres DB will do, as long as it's accessible by the webserver.
+`fidesctl`'s database requirements are quite modest; any hosted Postgres DB will do, as long as it's accessible by the webserver.
 Good options include:

 * Managed Postgres database services (e.g. AWS RDS, GCP Cloud SQL, Azure Database)
 * Self-hosted Postgres Docker container with a persistent volume mount (e.g. on a Kubernetes cluster)
 * Self-hosted Postgres server (e.g. on an EC2 server)

-NOTE: there *is no reason to expose this database to the public Internet* as long as it is will be accessible by your Fidesctl webserver!
+NOTE: there *is no reason to expose this database to the public Internet* as long as it is will be accessible by your `fidesctl` webserver!

 Setting up a production-grade Postgres database is likely something your team is already familiar with, so we won't revisit that here.
 Once it's up and running, all you'll need is the **connection string** that includes the host, user, password, database, etc. Specifically, you'll need a SQLAlchemy-compatible connection string using psycopg2 ([docs here](https://docs.sqlalchemy.org/en/14/dialects/postgresql.html#dialect-postgresql-psycopg2-connect)), like: